dukov/ansible-collections-k0rdent/roles/awx_organizations/README.md

 This role allows you to create, update, or delete AWX organizations defined in variables.
 Organizations are used to group and manage resources (projects, inventories, credentials, etc.) in AWX, providing isolation and access control.

+### Ansible Galaxy Credentials

+This role automatically creates and assigns Ansible Galaxy credentials for each organization.
+This is required to enable collection installation during project repository synchronization.
+When AWX syncs a project repository that contains a `requirements.yml` file, it needs Galaxy credentials to execute `ansible-galaxy collection install -r requirements.yml`.

+**Important Notes:**
+- The role creates a default Ansible Galaxy credential named `"Ansible Galaxy Credential <organization_name>"` for each organization
+- The credential is configured to use the public Ansible Galaxy at `https://galaxy.ansible.com`
+- The credential is automatically assigned to the organization
+- **Custom Galaxy credential assignment is not supported**: This role only creates and assigns the default Galaxy credential.
+If you need to use custom Galaxy credentials, you must create them separately and assign them manually
+- The default credential enables collection installation from the public Ansible Galaxy during project sync operations

 ## Requirements

 - Ansible 2.9 or higher